bronsonholden/bronsonholden/README.md

 <br>
 <hr>

-My work at Stria affords me a lot of opportunities to build creative solutions to tricky problems in a range of industries and sectors.
-My favorites are ag, education, and health care, but I won't drop any names 😉 I spend a good deal of time working with customers and company leaders to design solutions, mentoring my teammates through code review and working sessions, but I get my share of heads-down development as well.
+My work affords me a lot of opportunities to build creative solutions to tricky problems in a range of industries and sectors.
+My favorites are ag, education, and health care!
+I spend a good deal of time working with customers and company leaders to design solutions, mentoring my teammates through code review and working sessions, but I get my share of heads-down development as well.

 #### Languages I use primarily